Andyrei/Angular__ToDo-Challange/README.md

 # ⏭️ NEXT TO BE DONE!
-- [] Add a small tutorial in the beggining...
+- [] Add a small tutorial in the beginning...
 (Hint: LocalStorage, user, one time only)
-- [X] Add Pop Up on Clear Completed
+- [X] Add Pop-Up on Clear Completed
-- [X] Add counter inside each button correlated to each filter
+- [X] Add a counter inside each button correlated to each filter

 # 🪲 BUGS!!!
-- [] if Select all and unselect only one it stays checked....
+- [] If Select all and unselect only one it stays checked...
-- [x] SOLVED: if clear al completed input becomes unuseable had to close modal after delete
+- [x] SOLVED: if clear all completed input becomes unusable had to close modal after delete

 ## Colors